 - Written testimony, Foster Care Fairness Act (LB 385), Nebraska Senate Judiciary Committee, March 13, 2013

 - Letters, Adoption Tax Credit Refundability Act of 2013 (S1056) and tax reform priorities, U.S. Senate Finance Committee Members, July 17, 2013

 - National Indian Child Welfare Association sign-on letter, Adoption Tax Credit Tribal Parity Act (HR2332), U.S. House Ways and Means Committee, June 12, 2013

 Promoting Ethical and Equitable Adoption Policies and Practices

-To stop “re-homing” - the term coined for parents using the Internet to find new families for their adopted children, without monitoring or regulation - DAI is calling on law enforcement officials, policymakers and adoption professionals to investigate and end the activity, and is recommending legal, regulatory and practice changes to better protect children and support families in crisis.
+To stop “re-homing” - the term coined for parents using the Internet to find new families for their adopted children, without monitoring or regulation - DAI called on law enforcement officials, policymakers and adoption professionals to investigate and end the activity, and has recommended legal, regulatory and practice changes to better protect children and support families in crisis.

-DAI maintains its long-standing focus on educating state legislators nationwide about the need to restore adult adoptees’ access to their original birth certificates (OBCs), based on our For the Records research.
-We work with advocates in numerous states and provide testimony to legislative committees in support of bills restoring OBC access.
+DAI maintained its long-standing focus on educating state legislators nationwide about the need to restore adult adoptees’ access to their original birth certificates (OBCs), based on our For the Records research.
+We worked with advocates in numerous states and provided testimony to legislative committees in support of bills restoring OBC access.